 5) the foreign taxable person supplies goods under the distance selling scheme and the value of the goods which were brought to Lithuania during the calendar year does not exceed the limit of EUR 35 000 (except the cases where the goods supplied are subject to the excise duties);

-6) the foreign taxable person supplies only telecommunications, broadcasting or electronic services under MOSS (is registered as MOSS VAT payer in another EU member state) (valid as of 1st January, 2015).
+6) the foreign taxable person supplies only telecommunications, broadcasting or electronic services under MOSS (is registered as MOSS VAT payer in another EU member state).

 It should be noted that though in some cases there is no obligation for foreign taxable person to register as VAT payer in Lithuania the VAT on the purchases can be refunded only via VAT deduction (that means that the foreign taxable person has to register).
 For example, foreign taxable person purchases some goods in Lithuania from Lithuanian taxable person and the Lithuanian VAT is levied on that purchase.
 Then foreign taxable person supplies those goods as provisions to certain vessel (such supply is taxed at 0% VAT rate under art.
 44 of the Law on VAT).
 According to art.
 71 (3) foreign taxable person is not obliged to register however according to art.
 117 VAT refund to such person cannot be made under the VAT refund scheme (that means such VAT can only be deducted in the VAT return).